goatfish100/qrrouter/README.md

 locally or in Docker.

 Running Locally
 set two environmental variables - like this.
-Note: please add a colon in front of port as in :8000 export MONGO_HOST=localhost export QRROUTER_PORT=:8004
+export MONGO_HOST=localhost
+export QRROUTER_PORT=8004

 Dependencies/Building:
 godeps is not used for package management and versioning -